-Asbestos is classified as a known human carcinogen (cancer-causing-substance) by state, federal and international agencies.
+Asbestos is classified as a known human carcinogen (cancer-causing substance) by state, federal, and international agencies.
 Several types of disease can result from exposure to asbestos.
 In fact, inhalation of asbestos fibers can be deadly, although it may not become apparent for years after exposure.
 Even short-term exposure to asbestos can be harmful.
-For example, family members of asbestos workers have contracted disease from exposure to asbestos fibers on the workers’ clothing.
+For example, family members of asbestos workers have contracted the disease from exposure to asbestos fibers on the workers’ clothing.

 Authorities believe there is no safe level of exposure, although the higher the exposure to asbestos, the higher the risk of disease.

-For more information, please refer to the Asbestos Guide for Consumers packet.
+For more information, please refer to the California Department of Consumer Affairs Asbestos Guide for Consumers packet.

 As the Owner of a property, you would be allowed to perform work on your own property as long as proper containment is in place and asbestos safe work practices are being performed.
 Only the homeowner is allowed to perform the work without being certified and cannot pay for someone to help with the project.
 A permit must be obtained from your local building department for demolition or renovation and Asbestos National Emissions Standards for Hazardous Air Pollutants notification would be required.